What is the Bureau of General Services—Queer Division?

 How can I help the Bureau of General Services–Queer Division do what it does?

 Thank you for asking!
 We can always use volunteers to help with the day-to-day work of running the store and with events.
-Please let us know when you are available.
-Stop by the store or send us an e-mail at firstname.lastname@example.org.
 We also welcome you to contact us if you have experience with non-profits, fundraising, queer/lgbt organizations, bookstores, website programming, or anything else that you think might be of particular help to the Bureau.
-Please contact us at email@example.com, and let us know how you would like to help.
+Stop by the store or send us an e-mail at email@example.com to let us know how you would like to help.

-If you are an author you can help the Bureau by encouraging your readers to purchase your books from us (yes, we ship!).
+If you are an author you can encourage your readers to purchase your books from us (yes, we ship!).
 We also ask authors to actively discourage your readers from purchasing anything from Amazon, given that company’s ruthless business practices, which have had devastating effects on so many small businesses.

-Finally, you can spread the word about the Bureau via social media (the Bureau is on Facebook, Tumblr, Twitter, Instagram, and Pinterest) and by telling other human beings about the Bureau in real time and space.
+Finally, you can spread the word about the Bureau via social media (the Bureau is on Facebook, Tumblr, Twitter, Instagram) and by telling other human beings about the Bureau in real time and space.
 Thank you!

 What services does the Bureau of General Services—Queer Division provide?

 The Bureau provides queers and friends with a stimulating selection of books, publications, and art works and a space for socializing, debating, learning, and organizing.
-The Bureau also presents a variety of events, including author readings, lectures, book clubs, performances, film screenings, and workshops.
-For a full listing of upcoming events click here.
+To order books from the Bureau’s online shop click here.
+The Bureau also presents a variety of events including author readings, lectures, book clubs, performances, film screenings, and workshops.
 The Bureau expects to provide services that it has yet to consider, so please contact us if you have ideas: firstname.lastname@example.org.

 Why is the Bureau of General Services—Queer Division?